home films tv biog best scene shop news discussion download interviews more all the sites send mail русский

 A site visitor says "Unlike the Celine Dion version, the original song is very wild.
 The Russell video is shot all in black and white, and features a motorcycle crash, ritualistic orgies, ballet in bondage gear, and paramedics".

-Very similar to Aria, the video of Its all coming back to me now is disappointing and drags on without creating excitement.
+A poor copy of Ken's short film Aria, the video of Its all coming back to me now is disappointing and drags on without creating excitement.
 Elaine Caswell stars in the video.
 "On a large soundstage at Pinewood Studios, dancers from the London production of 'Cats' have been strapped into bondage gear at Russell's direction.
 Studded codpieces, tight leather jockstraps and dangerously spiked brassieres abound" (Jin Hotton, Kerang 1989 quoted on www.jimsteinman.com).
-You can watch the video on-line click here

 Radio